run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     ```tab="Input Attributes"
     -synchronize - indicates whether the user and / or service information will be synchronized.
     -sourceRequest - request information from the CtRequest class, containing:
      -numberOrigin - the request number in the source system (mandatory.
-This attribute is required for CITSmart to keep FROM-TO between its database and the original source system number.
+This attribute is required for 4biz to keep FROM-TO between its database and the original source system number.
      -type - request type (required).
 Possible values: I = Incident or R = Request.
      -description - description of the incident or request (required).
      -userID - applicant's user ID (required).
-It will be included if it does not exist in the Citsmart database and the synchronize attribute is equal to true.
+It will be included if it does not exist in the 4biz database and the synchronize attribute is equal to true.
      -contact - data of the applicant.
-Required when the requestor does not exist in CITSmart and the synchronize attribute is equal to true).
+Required when the requestor does not exist in 4biz and the synchronize attribute is equal to true).
      -name - applicant name (required).
       -phoneNumber - applicant's phone number (required).
       -e-mail - applicant's e-mail (required).
-      -contractID - contract number in CITSmart (optional).
-If not informed, Citsmart will include the request linked to the default contract parameterized in the service.
+      -contractID - contract number in 4biz (optional).
+If not informed, 4biz will include the request linked to the default contract parameterized in the service.
       -service - service data (optional).
-If not informed, Citsmart will include the request linked to the default service parameterized in the WebService registry.
+If not informed, 4biz will include the request linked to the default service parameterized in the WebService registry.
           -code - service code.
 Optional, if service name is given).
           -name - service Name.
-Required when the service does not exist in CITSmart and the synchronize attribute is true.
+Required when the service does not exist in 4biz and the synchronize attribute is true.
           -category - category of service.
-Required when the service does not exist in CITSmart and the synchronize attribute is true.
+Required when the service does not exist in 4biz and the synchronize attribute is true.
              -code - category code.
              -name - category name.
       -urgency - urgency of the request (optional).
 Possible values: H = High, M = Average, L = Low.
-If not informed, the urgency will be calculated from the CITSmart service catalog parameters.
+If not informed, the urgency will be calculated from the 4biz service catalog parameters.
       -impact of request (optional).
 Possible values: H = High, M = Medium, L = Low.
-If not informed, the impact will be calculated from the CITSmart service catalog parameters.
+If not informed, the impact will be calculated from the 4biz service catalog parameters.
-      -groupId - execution group acronym in CITSmart (optional).
-If not informed, the executor group will be obtained from the CITSmart service catalog parameters.
+      -groupId - execution group acronym in 4biz (optional).
+If not informed, the executor group will be obtained from the 4biz service catalog parameters.
     ```

     ```tab="Output Attributes"
     Output Attributes are composed of all Input Attributes of the CtRequest class plus the following information:
-      number - number of the request created in CITSmart.
+      number - number of the request created in 4biz.
       startSLA - SLA start date and time.
       endSLA - SLA end date and time.
       status - status of the request, containing: